 AI belongs in your business strategy

-In our industry, nobody’s doing anything with AI yet.
-We already use ChatGPT; we don’t need more AI.
 Investing in AI is too expensive for us right now.

 There are many excuses why it might not seem like the right time for you to seriously consider AI.
 Let’s be honest: There’s really no room for nice-to-have digitalization in 2024.
-You should only invest in AI if it significantly reduces your process costs and makes your workflows more efficient.

 If AI isn’t a top priority in your company, you probably don’t see the necessity yet.
 In this article, I will explain why you might need to reconsider your stance on the issue, and why delaying further could be a costly mistake.